factmint/Charts/README.md

 ## Getting started

 First, clone this repository with `git clone https://github.com/factmint/Charts.git`.
+Then navigate to `/factmint-charts` and run `npm install`.

 To see running examples, navigate to the directory of a given plugin in the terminal and run `npm install && grunt serve` e.g.